Click here for answers to your burning questions about the judicial reforms.

 Levin said that these proposals are “the first stage” of his planned reforms and that further changes would be enacted later on.

-Diversity of perspectives: End of Israeli democracy or needed reforms?
+Diversity of perspectives: Is the reform the end of Israeli democracy or necessary “rebalancing” of power?

 “The balance between the branches in the governmental system has been violated over the last two decades, and even more so in recent years,” Netanyahu argued, adding that the reforms would “restore the correct balance between the branches.”

-On the other side, opposition leader and former Prime Minister Yair Lapid said that the plan is “extreme regime change” that would destroy democracy.
+On the other side, opposition leader Yair Lapid said that the plan is “extreme regime change” that would destroy democracy.

-Meanwhile, former Defense Minister Benny Gantz accused Netanyahu and his coalition of carrying out “a constitutional coup” and undermining “the most foundational values” in Israel’s Declaration of Independence.
-He urged Israelis to take to the streets, adding, “This is not a civil uprising — it is a civil duty.”
+Meanwhile, former Defense Minister Benny Gantz accused Netanyahu and his coalition of carrying out “a constitutional coup” and undermining “the most foundational values” in Israel’s Declaration of Independence.”

 Supreme Court President Esther Hayut also decried the reforms, saying they would “crush” the judicial system and deal a “fatal blow” to democracy.